Hypergraph expanders from Cayley graphs: Introduction

 \begin{theorem} Suppose that $S_t \subseteq \ZZ_2^t$ is a sequence of sets with $t \rightarrow \infty$, where $S_t$ contains no non-trivial solutions to the equation $s_1 + s_2 = s'_1 + s'_2$ and $\lambda(Cay(\ZZ_2^{t}, S_t)) = o(|S_t|)$.
 Then, for any sets $A, B, C \subseteq \ZZ_2^{t}$ with $|A| = \alpha |\ZZ_2^{t}|$, $|B| = \beta |\ZZ_2^{t}|$ and $|C| = \gamma |\ZZ_2^{t}|$, where $\alpha, \beta$ and $\gamma$ are fixed positive constants, the number of triples $T(A, B, C)$ in $H(\ZZ_2^{t}, S_t)$ with one vertex in each of $A, B$ and $C$ is $(1 + o(1)) \alpha \beta \gamma |S_t|^3 |\ZZ_2^{t}|$. \end{theorem}

 That is, provided $\lambda(Cay(\ZZ_2^{t}, S))$ is small, the density of edges between any three large vertex subsets $A$, $B$ and $C$ in $H(\ZZ_2^t, S)$ is asymptotic to the expected value, as it would be in a random hypergraph of the same density.
-It is worth noting that this pseudorandomness property is not known to hold in Ramanujan triangle complexes.
-Though a result of Parzanchevski~\cite{P17} (see also~\cite{PRT16}) says that a sequence of hypergraphs with good enough spectral properties will satisfy this condition, the spectrum of Ramanujan complexes~\cite{GP14} is not sufficiently well-behaved for this result to apply.

 As noted in~\cite{P17, PRT16}, any sequence of hypergraphs satisfying the conclusion of Theorem~\ref{thm:pseudo} will also satisfy Gromov's geometric overlap property~\cite{G10}.
 We say that a $3$-uniform hypergraph $H$ has the {\it $c$-geometric overlap property} if, for every embedding $\varphi: V(H) \rightarrow \mathbb{R}^2$ of the vertices of $H$ in the plane, there is a point $x \in \mathbb{R}^2$ which is contained in the convex hull of at least a $c$-proportion of the triples of $H$.
-A result of Boros and F\"uredi~\cite{BF84} (which was generalised to higher dimensions by B\'ar\'any~\cite{B82}) says that the family of complete $3$-uniform hypergraphs has the geometric overlap property with $c = \frac{2}{9} - o(1)$ and this constant is known to be sharp~\cite{BMN10}.
-Much more recently, answering a question of Gromov~\cite{G10}, Fox, Gromov, Lafforgue, Naor and Pach~\cite{FGLNP12} found a number of families of bounded-degree hypergraphs with the geometric overlap property.
+A result of Boros and F\"uredi~\cite{BF84} (which was generalised to higher dimensions by B\'ar\'any~\cite{B82}) says that the family of complete $3$-uniform hypergraphs has the $c$-geometric overlap property with $c = \frac{2}{9} - o(1)$ and this constant is known to be sharp~\cite{BMN10}.
+Much more recently, answering a question of Gromov~\cite{G10}, Fox, Gromov, Lafforgue, Naor and Pach~\cite{FGLNP12} found a number of families of bounded-degree hypergraphs with the $c$-geometric overlap property for some fixed positive $c$.
 Indeed, one of their constructions~\cite[Section 4.1]{FGLNP12} is a close relative of ours and satisfies a version of Theorem~\ref{thm:pseudo}, but lacks the intersection property between the sets $C_x$ which is necessary to guarantee the properties encapsulated in Theorem~\ref{thm:main}.